phazarik/CMS-OpenData-analysis/NtupleMaker/README.md

 # Getting Started with the NTupleMaker
 ## Description

-The NTupleMaker is a EDAnalyzer that extracts information from AOD & AODSIM formats of different physics objects and stores them in a ROOT file.
+The NTupleMaker is an EDAnalyzer that extracts information from AOD & AODSIM formats of different physics objects and stores them in a ROOT file.

 This particular NTupleMaker can extract information of ParticleFlowCandidates, RecoJets, GenJets and GenParticles.
 The EDAnalyzer can be executed by the configuration file called `ntuplemaker_cfg.py`